AndrewSauerland/puck-percentage-db/README.md

 *Third*, names are adjusted as-needed to match previous sheets and current lineups

-*Finally*, the date is added in an entry to the skaters table to act as a confirmation for upload
+*Finally*, the date is added in an entry to the tables to act as a confirmation for upload